Pink Martini: Recording

-Pink Martini's debut album Sympathique was released independently in 1997 on the band's own label, Heinz Records, and earned the group nominations for "Song of the Year" and "Best New Artist" in France's Victoires de la Musique Awards in 2000.
+Pink Martini's debut album Sympathique was released independently in 1997 on the band's label, Heinz Records, and earned the group nominations for "Song of the Year" and "Best New Artist" in France's Victoires de la Musique Awards in 2000.

 Pink Martini released Hang On Little Tomato in 2004, Hey Eugene! in 2007 and Splendor in the Grass in 2009.
 In November 2010 the band released Joy to the World, a festive, multi-denominational holiday album featuring songs from around the globe.
 Joy to the World received glowing reviews and was carried in Starbucks stores during the 2010 and 2011 holiday seasons.
 All five albums have gone gold in France, Canada, Greece, and Turkey and have sold well over 2.5 million copies worldwide.

 In Fall 2011, the band released two albums: A Retrospective, a collection of the band's most beloved songs spanning their 17-year career, which includes eight previously unreleased tracks, and 1969, an album of collaborations with Japanese singer Saori Yuki.
 1969 has been certified platinum in Japan, reaching No. 2 on the Japanese charts.
 On September 24, 2013 the band released their seventh studio album Get Happy.
 On March 4, 2014, they released Dream a Little Dream with the von Trapps.

 In August 2014, Derek Rieth was found dead of a self-inflicted gunshot wound to the head in what was ruled a suicide.
 In his honor, the band established the Derek Rieth Foundation with the goal of "Empowering Youth Through Music and Dance".

 In 2016, Pink Martini released its 9th new studio album, Je dis oui!, featuring three songs bandleader Thomas Lauderdale co-wrote for the film Souvenir starring Isabelle Huppert.
 The album's guest vocalists include Ari Shapiro, Rufus Wainwright, Kathleen Saadat, and Ikram Goldman.

 In 2018, the band released a "20th Anniversary Edition" of its seminal debut album Sympathique.
 This version of the album features the band's popular arrangement of Ravel's "Bolero", which had to be removed from the original album, and was reinstated on the 20th Anniversary Edition after entering the public domain.
 Also in 2018, the band collected songs in French from across its catalogue and released them on a compilation entitled Non Ouais! - The French Songs of Pink Martini.